marksherriff/cs3240-f23-website/syllabus.md

 ## Policy on Use of Generative AI
 {: .no_toc }
-In general, I will treat the use of generative AI the same as I would a student asking for help on StackOverflow.
-For coding questions (i.e. "How do I make Google login work with Django?"),
+In general, I will treat the use of generative AI the same as I would a student asking for help on StackOverflow or finding other sources of code.
+For coding questions (i.e. "How do I make Google login work with Django?"), students are welcome to use generative AI.
+This includes tools such as ChatGPT, GitHub Copilot, and other code completion systems.
+(NOTE: I actually asked ChatGPT the question above and it came back with a pretty good answer!
+I suggest trying it!)

+For artifact documents and other writing prompts, generative AI is discouraged and honestly won't be of too much help regardless.
+While these tools can give you some impressive boilerplate text that would work for a generic presentation, it's not going to have the specific details of what your team had to do to make your project a success, and that's what we are specifically assessing.
+So, if you lean too heavily on generative AI, your submission isn't going to earn much XP (if any) because I really don't want to read a bunch of generic "why is devops good" sort of text.
+I care a lot more about how your team was impacted.

 ## Miscellaneous Policies